gilhaz/HomeAssistant_SmarthThings_Homebridge/README.md

 sudo hassbian-config install mosquitto
 ```
 ##### Choose username and password in the mosquitto install process and wright them down!
 They will be use for configure mqtt.
+##### If you use the install guide as is, the username is 'user' and password 'password'
 > To connect to Samba file sharing from Mac:
 > When on the deasktop go to > Go > Connect to Server... or press [cmd] [K]
 > Insert: smb://hassbian.local/homeassistant